yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 3: Reload Leaderboard report in the Tailspin Toys web app

-In this task, you refresh the Leaderboard report in WWI's Tailspin Toys web app, and observe the result.
+In this task, you refresh the Leaderboard report in the WideWorldImporters web app, and observe the result.

 1. Return to the Tailspin Toys gamer information website you opened previously, and refresh the **Leaderboard** page.
 The page should now look similar to the following: